zandenkane/datamirror/README.md

 # datamirror

+ever downloaded your Google Takeout and opened it to find 47 nested folders of JSON files that mean absolutely nothing to a human? yeah. this fixes that.

-A local first tool that imports your data exports from Google, Meta, Amazon, Apple, and TikTok into a single SQLite database.
-Browse everything through a CLI or a web dashboard, search across platforms, export filtered data, and generate GDPR/CCPA deletion request letters.
+datamirror takes your data exports from Google, Meta, Amazon, Apple, and TikTok, throws them all into one SQLite database, and lets you actually browse what these companies have on you.
+CLI or web dashboard, your pick. can also generate GDPR/CCPA deletion request letters if you want to tell them to knock it off.

-All your data stays on your machine.
-No accounts, no cloud, no tracking.
+everything stays local. no accounts, no cloud, no irony.

 ## Features